 Because Airbnb profits by taking huge cuts of your nightly or monthly Airbnb rental fee, while providing very little transparency or opportunity to communicate with the host prior to booking, I’ve taken to using a website called Furnished Finder for my month long trips to US cities.

 Unlike Airbnb, Furnished Finder offers transparency for guests and hosts- before booking you can freely communicate privately.
 Guests can request in-person or video walk-throughs of the property before booking, and hosts can run a simple credit or background check (with your consent) for peace of mind that their home is in good hands.
-Through Furnished Finder, I’ve abandoned monthly Airbnb rentals and rent furnished Finder homes for about 30-40% less than Airbnb costs for the same type of properties.
+Through Furnished Finder, I’ve abandoned monthly Airbnb rentals and rent furnished Finder homes for about 30-40% less than Airbnb costs for the same type of properties- Read more about my experience using Furnished Finder.

 Research the Neighborhood